MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 -   **Maximum clients**: Specify the maximum number of destination computers that can download the operating system from this distribution point.

 -   **Enable scheduled multicast**: Specify how Configuration Manager controls when to start deploying operating systems to destination computers.
-When selected, configure the following options:
+Configure the following options:

     -   **Session start delay (minutes)**: Specify the number of minutes that Configuration Manager waits before it responds to the first deployment request.